 We also accept our responsibility to help deliver the economic, social, and environmental requirements of sustainable development.
 Being trusted to meet our societal expectations is essential for long-term profitability.
 We are committed to our responsibilities.

 Our company’s core values have determined the company’s general business principles.
 These principles apply to every transaction.
 Together the values, principles, and policies included in this Code of Conduct describe how we are expected to behave when conducting our company’s business.
 Paying attention to ethics and compliance is critical to our success.

 The purpose of this Code of Conduct is to:

-- Dummarize our company’s key ethics and compliance policies and practices;
+- Summarize our company’s key ethics and compliance policies and practices

 Each person who works for and represents our company is expected to act in accordance with the spirit as well as the letter of this Code of Conduct.
 Compliance with this Code and applicable laws and regulations is fundamental to how we do business.

 By following this Code, you will ensure that your business activities and decisions support our company’s values and principles.
 Your actions must comply with the laws, regulations, and policies that control our business.